innoave/surrealdb-migrate/README.md

 ### Order of migrations

 Migrations are applied in the order of their keys (= timestamps).
-A migrations with an earlier timestamp is applied before another migration with a later timestamp.
+A migration with an earlier timestamp is applied before another migration with a later timestamp.
 If a migration with an earlier timestamp is added after a migration with a later timestamp has been applied already, this is considered an out-of-order migration.